ealebed/admission-webhook-certificator/README.md

 ### Description
 Generate a certificate suitable for use with a admission webhook services.

+**NOTE:** This tool was initially created for usage with admission webhook service described [here](https://github.com/ealebed/token-injector).

 This cli tool uses k8s' CertificateSigningRequest API to generate a certificate signed by k8s CA suitable for use with sidecar-injector webhook services.
 This requires permissions to create and approve CSR.
 See [Kubernetes TLS management](https://kubernetes.io/docs/tasks/tls/managing-tls-in-a-cluster/) for detailed explanation and additional instructions.

 ### Understanding the problem